USDx stablecoin Market Capitalization Achieves $7.07 Million (USDX)

-USDx stablecoin (USDX) traded flat against the U.S. dollar during the 1 day period ending at 0:00 AM Eastern on July 13th.
-One USDx stablecoin coin can now be bought for approximately $1.00 or 0.00008734 BTC on popular cryptocurrency exchanges.
-During the last week, USDx stablecoin has traded flat against the U.S. dollar.
-USDx stablecoin has a total market capitalization of $7.07 million and approximately $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.
+USDx stablecoin (USDX) traded flat against the US dollar during the 1 day period ending at 16:00 PM ET on July 19th.
+USDx stablecoin has a total market cap of $7.07 million and approximately $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.
+During the last week, USDx stablecoin has traded flat against the US dollar.
+One USDx stablecoin coin can now be bought for approximately $1.00 or 0.00008734 BTC on exchanges.

 - Dollars (USDX) traded flat against the dollar and now trades at $0.17 or 0.00000432 BTC.